eseodiase/contact-form/README.md

 ### Continued development

-In the future, I would like to implement more advanced JavaScript techniques.
+In the future, I would like to implement more advanced CSS, and JavaScript techniques.

 ### Useful resources

 - [Spck Editor Documentation](https://spck.io/docs) - Essential for mobile development setup
 - [Screenfly](https://screenfly.org) - Useful for responsive testing without multiple devices
-- [w3schools] (https://w3schools.com) - Useful for custom checkbox and some other css styling and more
+- [w3schools](https://w3schools.com) - Useful for custom checkbox and some other css styling and more

 ## Author